Search element - Quick search bar

 Things to keep in mind:

-- It’s normal if your toddler asks to feed more when your milk supply increases a few days after birth.
-You might go along with this at first, or set gentle limits—do what feels right for you.
+• It’s normal if your toddler asks to feed more when your milk supply increases a few days after birth.
+Some mums are happy to feed their toddler more; others set gentle limits.
+Do what feels right for you.

-- Some mums swap breasts between children, while others keep one child on each side.
-Either approach is fine.
+• Some mums swap breasts between children, while others keep one child on each side.
+Choose the approach that works for you

 Eating and energy